 Sarah Andelman is the founder and creative director of Colette, a chic Parisian concept store located on the city’s Rue Saint Honoré.
 In July 2017 it was announced the store would close its doors after 20 years.
+She recently launched consulting and curating company Just An Idea, connecting people from various disciplines.

 Famed for her discerning fashion edits and quirky mix of lifestyle products, she has turned the store into one of Paris’ premiere fashion pit-stops.
 Drawn to an eclectic mix of high fashion and edgy street labels alike, Andelman regularly showcases designs from up-and-coming designers, and was one of the first to stock collections by Proenza Schouler , Mary Katrantzou and Rodarte.